Big Pine Key Fishing Lodge and Campground

 What else is nearby?

 Key Deer Wildlife Refuge.
 For more information about accessing remote areas of the Key Deer Wildlife Refuge, go to the refuge’s visitor center in the Big Pine Shopping Center.
 The visitor center’s hours change often, although your best bet is on weekends.
 Here you can get more information about the refuge, including maps of hiking trails.
-For updates, call 305-872-0774 or email [email protected] For more information, visit their web site, and read this Florida Rambler article: Spotting Key deer still a thrill
+For updates, call 305-872-0774 or email [email protected].
+For more information, visit Spotting Key deer still a thrill

 The Blue Hole.
 A rare fresh-water pocket in the Florida Keys, the Blue Hole sits in an old quarry surrounded by dense sub-tropical vegetation and attracts a variety of wildlife, including key deer and alligators, rarely seen in the Florida Keys.
 The Blue Hole is located a few miles north of the Overseas Highway on Key Deer Boulevard.